-The Osteopathic Council will ensure public safety through effective regulation and monitoring of the ongoing competency of the Osteopathic profession.
+The Osteopathic Council ensures public safety through effective regulation and monitoring of the ongoing competency of the osteopathic profession.

 We do this by establishing a regulatory framework for registration that includes:

 We also maintain a public register of osteopaths, where members of the public are able to check whether individual osteopaths are registered and hold a practising certificate.

 The Council is a separate organisation from professional associations for osteopaths, which exist to promote the practice of osteopathy.
 Although Council members may also be members of a professional association, our duty as Council members is to act in accordance with the aims, objectives and requirements of the Health Practitioners Competence Assurance Act.
 Council members are appointed by the Minister to oversee the profession, they are not elected by osteopaths to represent their professional interests.

 The Council can consult with the osteopathic profession, and in some circumstances must do so - for example, when specifying scopes of practice and qualifications for each scope.